Vienna Vikings: European League of Football

 On September 25, 2021 the Vienna Vikings announced their that their first team will compete in the 2022 European League of Football season together with their league rival Tyrolean Raiders The coaching staff of the former AFL team will continue coaching the ELF team.
 The franchise, now being a private corporation as a GesmbH, is owned by the Voluntary association.
 Together with its rivals Raiders Tirol the Vikings play in the Central Conference of the ELF.
-The participation allows the signing of up to 8 European foreign players and 4 US-American, Canadian, Mexican or Japanese players.
+The participation allows the signing of up to 6 European foreign players and 4 US-American, Canadian, Mexican or Japanese players.

 At the start of the 2022 season, business lawyer and long-time Austrian Football League quarterback Robin Lumsden joined as co-owner and investor.
 On February 17, 2022 the organisations announced that all home games in the ELF season will be played at the Generali Arena Vienna.
+In the regular season the team with quarterback Jackson Erdmann won ten out of twelve games and secured the top spot in the Central Division.
+Due to soccer club Austria Wien withdrawing the consent for the use of the Generali Arena, the semi final had to be played at the football center Ravelin in front of 900 spectators, with Viking winning 39–12 versus Barcelona Dragons.
+The Championship Game was played in the Austrian city of Klagenfurt.
+The Vikings won the championship 27–15 against the Hamburg Sea Devils.